tus/tus-resumable-upload-protocol/protocol.md

 final resource MUST be the sum of the length of all partial resources.
 A final upload is considered finished if all of its partial uploads are finished.

-In order to create a new final upload the Client MUST omit the `Entity-Length` header and add the `Concat` header to the upload creation request.
+In order to create a new final upload the Client MUST omit the `Upload-Length` header and add the `Concat` header to the upload creation request.
 The header's value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated.
 The order of this list